adonisjs/mrm-preset/README.md

 [pkg-ok](https://npm.im/pkg-ok) is installed to ensure that files that get published to npm does exists.
 Make sure to read their README file for more info.

+### Prettier

+Installs `prettier` and `eslint-plugin-prettier` and `eslint-config-prettier` to setup prettier along side with `eslint`.
+Also the task will check, if `.eslintrc.json` file exists and then only performs the eslint specific setup

 ### Readme file